Serving families in Bedford, MA and surrounding communities for over 60 years.

 Over the last 20 years, Dr. Strong relished his role as head of the North American Strong family, frequently hosting reunions to bring together nieces, nephews and their families.
 He had many interests outside of work, which he pursued with great enthusiasm.
 He was an avid tennis player, golfer and fisherman, and had a keen interest in sports cars, woodworking and building and flying model airplanes.

 He was a loving husband, father and grandfather.
 He and his wife Sybil were happily married for 64 years until her death in 2015.
 He is survived by his son Simon Strong of Weston and his wife Sarah; daughter Daphne Foster of Chestnut Hill and her husband Lawrie; and five grandchildren: Maxwell, Clare, Hilary, Audrey and Graham.

 His entire world-wide family is forever grateful for his love, support and guidance.
 He was a born teacher and encouraged all those around him to always do their best.
 His generous spirit and concern for the welfare of others established a role model for all to follow.
 He is remembered for many frequent expressions but none more than "Well done, well done.'
 He will be sorely missed.

 The family will have a Memorial Service at a later date.
-In lieu of flowers, donations may be made to Trustees of Boston University - Otolaryngology Discretionary Fund (mailing address: Boston University School of Medicine - Development Office, 72 E. Concord St. L291, Boston, MA 02218) or Living Fully Dying Well Fund of Carleton-Willard Village, 100 Old Billerica Rd., Bedford, MA 01730.To send flowers to the family of Dr. M. Stuart Strong, please visit Tribute Store
+In lieu of flowers, donations may be made to Trustees of Boston University - Otolaryngology Discretionary Fund (mailing address: Boston University School of Medicine - Development Office, 72 E. Concord St. L291, Boston, MA 02218) or Living Fully Dying Well Fund of Carleton-Willard Village, 100 Old Billerica Rd., Bedford, MA 01730.To send flowers to the family or plant a tree in memory of Dr. M. Stuart Strong, please visit Tribute Store